Ilka’s Life Story

 Nothing changed until her oldest daughter came to her and begged her to stop.
 She pleaded that she wanted her mother back!
 That is when she realized it was time to change.
 In August 2019 Angie made the call to Time for Change Foundation and was immediately accepted.
 She and her three kids packed what they had and came to San Bernardino from Fresno.

 Angie now has 9 months clean and sober.
 Since coming to TFCF she and her children are happy and healthy, getting all the resources they need to heal from their past.
 Having stable housing has made all the difference in her children’s’ lives.
 Her oldest daughter Talaya got all A’s and one B on her recent report card and has been able to focus on being a teenager.
 Once again, Angie is the mother that her kids remember.
 She is a leader, a role model, and a positive member of society.
 She is accomplishing her goals one day at a time and is on the road to self-sufficiency once again!

 Brighter Futures: Carde’s Success

 Carde Taylor was released from prison on March 20, 2019, after doing over 20 years.
 She went to Crossroads International Program in San Diego for seven months then transitioned to the Bay Area after being offered a position with Young Women’s Freedom Center in Oakland, CA. Moving to a completely different city on the opposite side of the state was a scary thought, but after serving so many years in prison with convictions on your record, not being able to find a good job is worse!

 Since being with TFCF Carde has been consistent with working towards her goals.
-Currently, she is a certified AOD Counselor, and is counseling youth in her chosen field.
-Carde’s knowledge, and skills in counseling has also helped her be supportive to the other women at Brighter Futures and in the community.
+Currently, she is a certified AOD Counselor and is counseling youth in her chosen field.
+Carde’s knowledge and skills in counseling has also helped her be supportive of the other women at Brighter Futures and in the community.

 Carde has expressed that Brighter Futures has made it possible for her to have a job, if it were not for Time for Change she would not have a home!